Epic roads and mysterious tribes

 Introductory briefing about the region, the route and the set of rules to observe while travelling in Pakistan.

-We'll spend the day touring Islamabad, a city where the country's past, present and future bump into each other amid the colourful chaos of its crowded streets and exotic bazaars.
+We'll spend the day touring Islamabad, a city where the country's past, present and future bump into each other amid the exotic bazaars and modernist architectures.

 Lunch, dinner and overnight in Islamabad.

 DAY 2 - Peshawar

-Peshawar is not only the fascinating and at the same time intimidating gargantuan frontier town of drug trafficking, tribal feuds and black markets: this is also a place of ancient Islamic architectures and fading colonial grandeur and its intricate network of crowded streets and narrow alleys is the epicentre of all the different aspects of Pakistan's society, history and culture.
+Peshawar is not only a fascinating and at the same time intimidating gargantuan frontier town of drug trafficking, tribal feuds and black markets: this is also a place of ancient Islamic architectures and fading colonial grandeur, eternal tribal feuds and smugglers’ markets.

 Dinner and overnight in Peshawar.